 Mondrago Natural Park is one of Mallorca’s underwater highlights, and some of the little bays in this area are best accessed by swimmers from the water.

-On land, there are sand dunes, ravines and lots of native flora and fauna to discover in this area too.
+On land, there are dunes, ravines and lots of native flora and fauna to discover in this area, too.

-Calo des Moro can be tricky to find, but tracking down this beautiful white sand cove can be very worthwhile.
+Calo des Moro can be tricky, but tracking down this beautiful white sand cove can be worthwhile.

 Cabrera National Park is a paradisiacal part of Mallorca and offers some of the finest snorkeling in Spain.

 The waters are clear and warm, and taking a day trip to this area by boat is something many visitors do.

 Not least to see the Blue Cave, where the sea seems ultra blue when viewed in sunlight.